vbilopav/vb-spa/README.md

 # Single-Page Application Template

 Application template for building your custom, amazing JavaScript/HTML5 - Single-Page Applications that have desktop look and feel and without any of the overbolated frameworks.

 No transpiling, no transtranspiling, no preparsing, prepreparsing, complinig and then transpiling, no gigantic cryptic configuration files or external depencies (well, just one actually, for loading modules, and it is small).
 No nothing.
-Just JavaScript ES6.
+Just pure JavaScript love in ES6.

 It works amazingly smooth on latest Chrome, Firefox and Edge.
 IE is not supported nor it will be.
+Ever.

 You may use this template to build your own apps without frameworks as you please.
 It is built with having on mind buidling of web-based tools with desktop feel, so it is perfect for that purpose.

 ### Synopsis

 Run this application to go trough examples.

 Every view (or page) is demonstration of another feature.
 If you want use it in you project, just copy what you need and that is it.
 You may customize it or adapt it to your specific need.

 Entire application logic, that might be considered as "framework" when minified is under 7K.
 See [sys dir](https://github.com/vbilopav/vb-spa/tree/master/src/app/sys)